-Investments - In accordance with provisions of Government Accounting Standards Board Statement (GASBS) No. 31, "Accounting and Financial Reporting for Certain Investments and for External Investment Pools," the Authority reports all investments at fair value with gains and losses included in the statements of revenues, expenses and changes in fund balances.
+Investments - The Authority reports all investments at fair value with gains and losses included in the statements of revenues, expenses and changes in fund balances.
 Fair value is defined as the amount at which a financial instrument could be exchanged in a current transaction between willing parties and has generally been based upon quoted values.
 This method of accounting causes fluctuations in reported investment values based on fluctuations in the investment market.
 Fluctuations in the fair value of investments are recorded as income or expense in the statements of revenues, expenses and changes in fund balances (deficit), and the amount is disclosed in the statements of cash flows as unrealized (gain) loss on securities.

-2. SUMMARY OF SIGNIFICANT ACCOUNTING AND REPORTING POLICIES (continued)
+2. SUMMARY OF SIGNIFICANT ACCOUNTING AND REPORTING POLICIES (CONTINUED)